KlosStepan/SwimmPair-Www/README.md

 ```
 Dockerhub is in default public namespace - image can be tagged as [stepanklos/swimmpair](https://hub.docker.com/repository/docker/stepanklos/swimmpair) and is accessible publicly.

 Bundled application doesn't come with database and adminer/phpmyadmin, so production is advised on cloud provider with database service or self-hosted database within persistent storage in the cluster.
-## Web Application Structure
-Web application consists of several parts
-* public part - www/
-* private admin - www/admin
-* app model - www/model
-* mysql database procedures used by model

 ## Production in DOKS
 - Application: Service - Deployment w/ **stepanklos/swimmpair**